antonrh/anydi/docs/usage.md

 assert container.resolve(str) == "Hello, world!"
 ```

-Alternatively, you can use the provider decorator to register a provider function.
+Alternatively, you can use the `@provider` decorator to register a provider function.
 The decorator takes care of registering the provider with `Container`.

 ```python
 from pyxdi import Container